 The Personal Statement is required.
 Please limit this statement to no more than 3 pages and address your motivation for applying to the EEB program as well as your research and career goals.
 Your statement must list the EEB faculty you wish to work with and why you want to study with them.
 Your statement should address any relevant research experiences, internships, or other experiences that have shaped your interests in pursuing a graduate degree in EEB.
 This statement is an important part of your application and will be read carefully by the EEB Graduate Faculty for content and coherence.

 The Diversity Statement is required for all applicants.
 Enrolling and graduating a diverse student body is central to the University of Minnesota's mission.
-Please write a statement that identifies the distinctive qualities, characteristics, and life experiences you would contribute to your graduate program and to the education of fellow students at the University of Minnesota.
+Please limit this statement to no more than 2 pages and identify the distinctive qualities, characteristics, and life experiences you would contribute to your graduate program and to the education of fellow students at the University of Minnesota.
 You may wish to include examples that address your contribution to the diversity of the student body and illustrate your motivation to succeed by setting high standards for accomplishing intellectual and other goals, overcoming obstacles to achievement, and/or helping others to gain access to the resources necessary for success.

 Note: For US Citizens and Permanent Residents, this statement will be used to determine if you are eligible to be nominated by the admissions committee for a Diversity of Views and Experiences Fellowship (DOVE Fellowship).
 Your statement should indicate how your background, experiences, and achievements will contribute to the University's goal of promoting excellence through diversity.
 If applicable, nominees should mention hardships or obstacles that they have overcome to complete their undergraduate education.